itbdw/nginx_pagespeed_dynamic_module/README.md

 * Enable Pagespeed

+Set up sample

-add to http or server block
+add code to http or server block
 ```
 pagespeed on;